AP Source: NBA owners leaning toward playing without fans

 The owners discussed an option to temporarily suspend play of all games, but the idea of playing without fans — and stressing that it would be for the short term — is what received the most support.

+Roughly two hours after the call among owners ended, the Utah at Oklahoma City game scheduled for Wednesday night was called off.
+Players were on the floor for warmups and tip-off was moments away when they were told to return to their locker rooms.
+About 30 minutes later, fans were told the game was postponed “due to unforeseen circumstances.”

-Thursday’s Brooklyn at Golden State game will be played without fans, but that will be because of local edict and not because of any leaguewide mandate.
+Thursday’s Brooklyn at Golden State game will be played without fans, but that will be because of local edict banning the congregation of more than 1,000 people for events in San Francisco and not because of any leaguewide mandate.
 It also wasn’t immediately clear how soon the NBA’s mandate, should it be approved as expected, would take hold.
 The belief was that it would occur very quickly.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.